-Saxmundham Free School is a non-selective and inclusive school.
+SET Saxmundham School is a non-selective and inclusive School.
 It caters for students of all levels and abilities and a range of emotional and social needs.
-The Seckford Foundation Free Schools Trust believes in providing a broad and balanced, academically focussed curriculum in which inclusive practices enable access for all students.
+Seckford Education Trust believes in providing a broad and balanced, academically focussed curriculum in which inclusive practices enable access for all students.

-As part of the leadership team of the school, Mrs E Swan (deputy headteacher) has been appointed as Inclusion Leader and is responsible for ensuring that the needs of all students at all levels and abilities will be catered for.
-She is the school’s SENCO and also champions the needs of able, gifted and talented youngsters and students with other needs.
-She leads a team of Higher Level Teaching Assistants and Teaching Assistants.
+As part of the leadership team of the School, Miss Marsden (Assistant Designated Safeguarding Lead) has been appointed as Inclusion Leader, and along with Miss Howes (Pastoral Officer) and Miss Coles (Pastoral Assistant) is responsible for ensuring that the needs of all students at all levels and abilities will be catered for.
+She is the School’s SENCO and also champions the needs of able, gifted and talented youngsters and students with other needs.
+She leads a team of Higher Level Teaching Assistants.
 Specially adapted facilities in the physical environment, including adapted furniture in specialist subjects (such as Science, Food Tech, etc.) ensure that those students with physical disabilities can access learning.

 On a day-to-day basis, staff are aware of our clear expectations related to inclusion.
 Teaching and inclusion staff are expected to make the necessary adaptations to learning resources and materials and/or the objectives of the activities for each individual student in order to ensure appropriate progress and the achievement of all individual, social and academic goals.
 This expectation is so important it forms a central strand of the job descriptions of staff.